An Achievable Rate Region for 3-User Classical Quantum Broadcast Channel via Coset Codes: Role and Import of Coset Codes for Communication Over CQBC

 \subsection{Evolving Structure of a General Coding Strategy}

-Owing to \textit{rate loss}, since (i) decoding is, in general, more efficient than Tx precoding and (ii) interference on a $3-$CQBC is, in general, a bivariate function of the interferer signals, Exs.~\ref{Ex:3CQBCRoleOfCosetCds} illustrate that by employing jointly designed coset codes and Rxs decoding the bivariate components directly, interference is more efficiently managed.
-A general coding scheme must facilitate each Rx to efficiently decode \textit{both} univariate and bivariate components of its two interfering signals.
-Unstructured IID codes and jointly coset codes are efficient at decoding the former and latter components, respectively.
+Ex.~\ref{Ex:3CQBCRoleOfCosetCds} exemplifies two facts.
+Firstly, interference on a $3-$CQBC is in general a bivariate function of the interferer signals.
+Secondly, the presence of a \textit{rate loss} motivates each Rx to decode as large a component of the interference it suffers and minimize the residual component that is precoded for.
+Moreover, the coding strategy designed for Ex.~\ref{Ex:3CQBCRoleOfCosetCds} illustrates that jointly designed coset codes enables a Rx decode the bivariate interference component more efficiently, thereby minimizing the residual component precoded for.
+A general coding scheme must facilitate \textit{each Rx} to efficiently decode \textit{both} univariate and bivariate components of its two interfering signals.
+Unstructured IID codes and jointly designed coset codes are efficient at decoding the former and latter components, respectively.

-Exs.~\ref{Ex:3CQBCRoleOfCosetCds} vividly portray the need for enabling Rxs to efficiently decode bivariate components of the interference they suffer.
-A general coding strategy must therefore incorporate codebooks to enable each Rx to decode bivariate functions of the other Rx's signals.

-The general coding strategy is developed in three pedagogical steps.
-Our first step will be to design and analyze a coding strategy that manages bivariate interference suffered by a single Rx.
-Specifically, only Rx 1 will decode bivariate interference, which is facilitated by splitting $m_2$ and $m_3$ into two parts and encoding one part of each message using coset codes (see Fig.~\ref{Fig:3to1CQBC}).
+A general coding strategy must therefore split each Tx's message into parts to enable each Rx to decode both the univariate and bivariate components of the interference it encounters.
+This will involve multiple codes, a Marton's precoding strategy to multiplex the different codewords and simultaneous decoding to be employed at the Rx to decode the interference and the corresponding messages.
+We develop this general coding strategy in three pedagogical steps.
+In the first step presented in Sec.~\ref{Sec:3to1CQBC}, we analyze a scenario where only one of the Rx decodes bivariate interference.
+Building on this, in Step II (Sec.~\ref{SubSec:StepICodingTheorem}) we analyze decoding of bivariate interferences at all Rxs using coset codes.
+Finally, we combine this with the unstructured IID codes strategy in Step III (Sec.~\ref{SubSec:Step2}) to derive the most general inner bound.